©2009

 Her school from kindergarten to high school was in the same building with the same students.
 She had friends in high school, but she didn’t have a best friend.
 She never really knew if it was because she was a bit shy or because her father owned the land that the school was on and most of he students were children of the farm employee’s.
 Even though her family had a lot of money, they didn’t put on errs’ or use their money to an advantage beyond what any other person should have.
 Her father was raised modestly and he wanted his children to be raised in the same way.

 She often wondered if maybe she should change her name then she would know for sure if people liked her just because they liked her.
 No one ever took advantage of her.
 But she did wonder if she would have been treated differently if she weren’t rich.
 Well she wasn’t, her father was.
 She guessed that she would be one day.
 But didn’t really give it much thought.
-Laying in the bottom of the boat, laminated maps and bananas on Wednesdays were her thoughts.

 ©2009